-Webb raced down to Gulfport, Mississippi to quickly train dealers and get everything set up.
-During the trial Webb resembled a carnival huckster lassoing players to explain rules and barking instructions to dealers to distribute the cards properly.
-At the end of the three weeks players were filling the Three Card Poker tables and Morris was counting his stacks of money.
-Shuffle Master gobbled up the rights to sell the game outside of Great Britain and Webb finally won the rights to sell Three Card Poker in the UK in 2002.
-It has since become one of the biggest-selling proprietary casino games of all time.
+Webb immediately raced down to Gulfport, Mississippi to train staff and set everything up.
+During the trial, he resembled a carnival huckster lassoing onlookers to explain rules while barking instructions to croupiers.
+After three short weeks, tables were filled while Morris reaped mountains of profits.
+Shuffle Master initially obtained the rights to sell it outside of Great Britain, with Webb only gaining legal permission to distribute it throughout the UK in 2002.
+It has subsequently become one of the largest-selling proprietary games of all time.

 How To Play